 Now, how you use a pen tablet is – you draw on the tablet while simultaneously looking at your monitor.
 This takes some hand-eye coordination which can take a few days to develop.
 And after that, you feel right at home.

 Display tablets with a built-in screen, in comparison, does not need any such adjustment period.
-You draw directly on the screen as you normally do on with a pen and a paper and hence feel very comfortable from the very beginning.
+You draw directly on the screen as you normally do on with a pen and paper and hence feel very comfortable from the very beginning.

 Also drawing directly on a screen provides a more enjoyable drawing experience.